 Right to Hearing

-The DOL cannot just summarily suspend a driver’s license by declare he or she to be an habitual traffic offender.
+The DOL cannot just summarily suspend a driver’s license by declaring he or she to be a habitual traffic offender.
 The driver must be notified of the intent to suspend, given an opportunity to request a hearing and, if requested a hearing.
-The issues at the hearing are pretty straight forward.
+The issues at the hearing are pretty straightforward.
 The DOL will only be looking to determine if the driver’s record supports a finding that the requisite number of convictions/infractions occurred within a five year period.
-If so the, the license will be suspended.
+If so the the license will be suspended.
 A person’s need to drive or hardship status will not be considered.
-However, if the cause of the suspension was based upon an alcohol or drug substance dependency issue and the person agrees to or has entered a substance dependency treatment program, the suspension may be stayed.
+However, if the cause of the suspension was based upon an alcohol or drug substance dependency issue and the person agrees to or has entered a substance dependency treatment program, the suspension may stay.
 (See possibility of Probationary License below)

 Consequences of HTO Status

-An HTO suspension carries with it life altering and long term consequences that are generally the most severe found in Washington criminal traffic law.
-If you are facing an HTO suspension or believe you may qualify for early reinstatement or a probationary license, contact on of the Seattle based Habitual Traffic Offender lawyers at Milios Defense.
+An HTO suspension carries with it life altering and long-term consequences that are generally the most severe found in Washington criminal traffic law.
+If you are facing an HTO suspension or believe you may qualify for early reinstatement or a probationary license, contact one of the Seattle based Habitual Traffic Offender lawyers at Milios Defense.
 We will review your situation with and determine the best way to avoid the HTO suspension or to find relief from it as soon as possible.